 Shopping in Bogotá

-San Andresito is a large shopping centre that spreads over several blocks and offers typical Colombian items, such as ethnic jewellery and clothing and local handicrafts.
+San Andresito is a large shopping centre that spreads over several blocks and offers typical Colombian items such as ethnic jewellery and clothing, plus local handicrafts.
 Bogotá has numerous large shopping malls.
-Modern Unicentro is one of the city’s biggest shopping malls, and is full of boutiques, banks, bookshops, artisan shops and restaurants.
-It’s found at Avenida 15, no 127-30, and is open every day Monday to Saturday 1000-2200.
+Modern Unicentro is one of the city’s biggest and is full of boutiques, banks, bookshops, artisan shops and restaurants.
+It’s found at Avenida 15 No.127-30 and is open 24 hours.

 Bogotá isn’t an overly touristic city and there’s little in the way of small souvenirs being flogged.
 However, some women in the streets will try to sell you fabrics derived from indigenous people, as well as jewellery.
 There are also a few shops selling handicrafts and clothing in La Candelaria.